 * a sewing machine

-3) Sew along the scalloped side of the pattern, following the line you traced.
+3) Sew along the scalloped side of the pattern, giving yourself a 1/4" seam.
 Don't sew up the straight edge of the collar.
 It should look like a little scalloped pita bread with an open top when you finish.

 4) Trim the excess around the edges down to 1/8 inch or less.
 You'll want to trim the curves quite close to the stitching to get your scallops nice and smooth (I like a close trim rather than clipping and notching around the rounded edges to bend a little easier, but that is another option if you are worried about fraying).

 5) Flip the collar inside out and press the seams down until you get a nice, smooth scalloped edge.
 Iron it good and flat.